Healthy People 2020 Tools:

 What do community members and key stakeholders see as the most important issues?
 Consider feasibility, effectiveness, and measurability as you determine your priorities.

 The data you collect during the assessment phase will serve as baseline data.
-Baseline data provide information you gather before you start a program or intervention.
+Baseline data provide information before you start a program or intervention.
 They allow you to track your progress.

 Dig Deeper: Getting at the Roots of the Issue